-- CEP simplifies administrative processes, reduces labor costs, and improves efficiency by eliminating free and reduced-price meal applications, which can be confusing for families and burdensome for schools.
+- Reduces labor costs and improves efficiency by eliminating free and reduced-price meal applications

-- CEP increases student participation by removing stigma and eliminating the issue of unpaid school meal fees.
+- Increases student participation by removing stigma and eliminating unpaid school meal fees

-- CEP makes it easier to offer Breakfast After the Bell when schools no longer need to collect fees or count each meal served by fee category.
+- Makes it easier to offer Breakfast After the Bell—schools no longer need to collect fees or count meals served by fee category

 Eliminating School Meal Applications